 Find innovative production technology for making corn flakes and connect directly with world-leading specialists.

 First developed by Will Kellogg in 1894, corn flakes’ popularity grew exponentially.
-Made from toasting flakes of corn and served with cold milk, corn flakes have become a favorite breakfast cereal snack for millions around the world.
-Corn flakes making process begins with milling raw corn, creating cornmeal which is then extruded to create corn flakes.
+Made from toasting flakes of corn (maize) and served with cold milk, corn flakes have become a favorite breakfast cereal snack for millions around the world.
+Corn flakes production begins with milling raw corn, creating cornmeal which is then extruded to create corn flakes.

 Tell us about your production challenge

-Corn flakes making process: extrusion takes over from the traditional method
+Corn flakes manufacturing process: extrusion takes over from the traditional method

 Although there are many different varieties of corn, dent corn, also known as field corn, is the most widely used corn when making cornflakes.
 The traditional method involves mixing the coarse flaking-grade corn grits with the other ingredients, cooking and drying them to about 21% of moisture, tempering, and then rolling them into flakes before toasting (final moisture range 1-3%).

 Nowadays, corn flakes are made by extrusion cooking, however.
-The extrusion process begins by cleaning and milling dent corn into cornmeal.
+The extrusion process begins by cleaning and milling dent corn into cornmeal often using a twin screw extruder.
 The cornmeal is then transferred onto a feeding conveyor that loads it into a sifter and then into an extruder.
 Then, extrusion takes place: a process that combines mixing, cooking, kneading and forming.

 The ingredients are fed into the extruder barrel and subjected to heating, compression and mixing.
 The raw material comes out of the extruder in form of strands that are then cut to form the pellets.
 After drying, pellets are flaked using a flaking roller and toasted

 Production process of corn flakes: flaking